Home » Security Camera Guides » Keep your Vehicle Safe with These Top 5 Security Cameras For Cars

 1. Will a dash cam drain my car battery?

-Dash cams are usually powered by the auxiliary power outlet (more commonly referred to as a cigarette lighter), although newer cars may also support USB charging.
-Either way, they derive power from the car battery.
+Dash cams are usually powered by the auxiliary power outlet (commonly referred to as a cigarette lighter), but some support USB charging in newer cars.
+Either way, dash cams derive power from the car battery.

-The power consumed by dash cams is minimal, but leaving a dash cam on when the car is parked will slowly drain the battery.
+The power consumed by dash cams is minimal, but leaving it on when the car is parked slowly drains the battery.
 When at home, use a security camera to observe the parked car from a vantage point rather than leaving the dash cam on 24/7.

 2. How do I make my dash cam always on?

 Dash cams usually have a ‘parking mode’, which leaves the device on when the vehicle is off.
-But if it is powered by the car battery, it will eventually drain the car’s battery if left on permanently.
-If using for several hours at a time, make sure to enable low-power mode if the model supports it.
+But if it is powered by the car battery, it will eventually drain the car’s battery.
+When in use for several hours at a time, enable low-power mode if the model supports it.

 3. Should I leave my dash cam in my car overnight?